vpaliy/design-patterns./Observer/README.md

   * We can update the observes after the subject's state has been changed.
 The advantage of this approach is that clients don't need to remember to call the `notify` method manually.
 The disadvantage is that several consecutive operations will cause several consecutive updates, which may be inefficient.<br>

   * We can make clients be responsible for calling the update method.
-The advantage is that we can code more efficient comparing to previous approach.
+The advantage is that we can make code more efficient comparing to previous approach.
 However, the client have an added responsibility to trigger the update.